In this section

 Family Centred Care

 This guideline provides an outline for medical, nursing and allied health staff to maximise the total hours of sleep per day for neonates in the hospital environment.
-This will aim to:
+The guideline will aim to provide advice on:

 All neonates should be assessed on a regular basis and additional lights should be turned on for assessments.